whocompute/OSINT-Framework/README.md

 Mostly I'm just merging in pull requests from the main repo, because they don't get merged there anymore.

 If you have an exciting new website you want included, just make a pull request here.
+HOWEVER, I can't guarentee that it will be merged, as right now I'm mostly doing just removals.

 You can see the original website [here](https://osintframework.com).